cucapra/caiman/docs/thoughts.md

 This also keeps scope to the interface rather than the whole unified language problem of CUDA and SYCL, and presents a more gradual approach towards a potential unification.
 The interface is where many of the interesting problems are, anyway.

 Ultimately, I think I want a language model for explaining limitations in the APIs and why they're so painful.

+15 Oct 2021

+I created this "definition" and "ir" separation because I needed a user friendly way to edit programs, but I'm increasingly feeling like the definition part is going to be throwaway work in the near future.
+I'm going to almost certainly want a better definition language than what I can expose via TOML.

+19 Oct 2021

+Yeah, it doesn't make much sense to put that much effort into the definition part.
+I think it's good as a functioning sketch of what a slightly less painful UX for the system would look like, but the end goal really would be to ditch it as soon as possible in favor of compilation from a different system.
+At this point, I'm putting more effort into the IR so I can get a better feel for the transforms in action.

+20 Oct 2021

+Stages, roughly, are:
+1. high level function soup with no notion of where things are computed
+2. Map values into version of language with scope functors around everything to express CPU and GPU computation